AbhayRathore2002/CAPESTONE/README.md

 Utilize the system to generate personalized product recommendations for customers based on their unique preferences and browsing habits.

 ## Author Information
- Abhay Singh Rathore is a Junior Data Scientist specializing in Predictive Modeling and Machine Learning.
-For inquiries or collaboration opportunities, please contact [abhayrathore457@gmail.com].
+ Abhay Singh Rathore [abhayrathore457@gmail.com] is a Junior Data Scientist specializing in Predictive Modeling and Machine Learning.
+For inquiries or collaboration opportunities, please contact.